Sly143/NatalCovid/README.md

     - pytest: For system and unit tests
     - coverage: Generate code coverage reports
 - For optimization:`pip install pyswarms` and `pip install deap`:
-    - yswarms: PSO
+    - yswarms: For PSO
-    - deap: evolutionary computation framework
+    - deap: For evolutionary computation framework
 # Project Structure

 - `covidsimulation` is the root of project code (the interface will be described below in inputs/outputs)